ChenZhao44/ChenZhao44.github.io/_posts/2020-08-27-ZXCalculus.jl.md

 - YaoLang
 ---

 In the past three months, I participated my first GSoC (Google Summer of Code) and working on the Julia package [`ZXCalculus.jl`](https://github.com/QuantumBFS/ZXCalculus.jl).
-In this blog post, I will briefly introduce my work during GSoC 2020.
+In this blog post, I will briefly introduce my work during GSoC 2020 in three parts, the first part is the high level interface of using ZXCalculus as a quantum circuit simplification pass in [YaoLang](https://github.com/QuantumBFS/YaoLang.jl).
+The second part is the lower level interface, and the thrid part is a benchmark with Python package [`PyZX`](https://github.com/Quantomatic/pyzx).

-## Quantum circuit simplification
+## ZXCalculus as a quantum circuit simplification pass

 [ZX-calculus](https://en.wikipedia.org/wiki/ZX-calculus) is a graphical language for representing quantum states and operations.
 ZX-calculus is also used for simplifying quantum circuits.
 Let me show you how we can use `ZXCalculus.jl` to do circuit simplification.